Clinical Cancer Genetics Course

 A weekly lecture series focuses on issues in clinical cancer genetics and cancer genetics research, alternating between didactic lectures and “journal club.”
 Participants comment on and interpret primary research reports on key topics in molecular cancer genetics, risk assessment, epidemiological and behavioral research, and clinical cancer prevention.
 They learn how to present findings in summary form and incorporate important research findings into clinical practice and research projects.
 This lecture series is a primary forum for updates.
 A list of these topics and attachments to the related articles are also posted on our WebBoard, “The Genetics Link.”

-In collaboration with Dr. Stanley Azen, Director of the USC Graduate Programs in Biometry and Epidemiology, a dual-track customized curriculum in cancer epidemiology was initiated with University of Southern California (USC).
+In collaboration with Dr. Stanley Azen, director of the USC Graduate Programs in Biometry and Epidemiology, a dual-track customized curriculum in cancer epidemiology was initiated with University of Southern California.
 The curriculum consists of two modules, in which trainees enroll concurrently.

-All trainees are required to participate in selected topics.
+All trainees are required to participate in interdisciplinary educational activities in selected topics.